APASLab/.github/profile/README.md

 ## What we do

 Our research and projects cover a wide range of topics including:
-- Computer vision and perception for robotics
+- Computer vision and artificial perception
+- Autonomous and assistive robots
 - Machine learning and AI applications
+- Biometrics and human identification
 - Privacy-preserving technologies
-- Distributed systems
+- Distributed and secure systems

 ## Why this GitHub organization?